 - Summarize and offer reflections on online discussions; reference students by name.

 - Use the LMS’ intelligent agents to connect with students who haven’t logged into the course, or are struggling.

-- Instructor presence: introduce yourself, communicate who you are as a person, and what motivates you about your discipline;
+- Introduce yourself, communicate who you are as a person, and what motivates you about your discipline.

 - Worked examples: demonstrate how to work through difficult concepts/problems.